 I had an excel list in my office which contains usernames and passwords of around 200 clients which are used to login to a web admin panel. whenever I need some information, I had to login manually by copying the username & password of that particular client and pasting in the browser and login.
 So I just wrote some code for autologin, used a shortcut key for that sub. whenever I wanted to login, I just click on the client name and used my shortcut key!

 Fetching youtube channel subscribers count.
-This can be does using XML HTTP requests also. comment below if you want to know more about fetching data using XML HTTP.
+This can be done using XML HTTP requests also. comment below if you want to know more about fetching data using XML HTTP.

 Automating product purchases, few other automations which need browser involvement exclusively.